geo-martino/aiorequestful/README.md

 However, this example will not cache anything as we have not set up repositories for the endpoints we require.
 Check out the
 [documentation on caching](https://geo-martino.github.io/aiorequestful/guides/cache.html#guide-cache)
-for more info on settings up cache repositories.
+for more info on setting up cache repositories.

 > [!NOTE]
 > We cannot dynamically assign a cache to a instance of `RequestHandler`.